yumewang/demo-vuex/doc/README.md

         for (var i = 0; i < this.$route.matched.length; i++) {
           if (this.$route.matched[i].handler && this.$route.matched[i].handler.breadcrumb) {
             let currentBread = this.$route.matched[i].handler.breadcrumb
-            if (currentBread === 'List' || /全部/.test(currentBread)) {
+            // This condition is not good, but now just can fix my problem. if (currentBread === 'List' || /全部/.test(currentBread)) {
               let currentPage = this.$route.params.page
               // Use vuex state to keep current page